razetime/razetime.github.io/blog/_posts/2022-05-17-srm-things.md

 - Get every single teacher's phone number ASAP, every single semester.
 You need all of them.
 - Once you have the numbers you can ask quick doubts over phone.
 Most teachers are more than willing to explain their subject over and over.
-- Get your records done quickly.
+- Get your records done early.
 They're always due right before CT-3/Finals, and you don't want to waste hours waiting for stamping and signatures when you should be studying.
+- SRM staff love paper.
+If you want something checked or approved, **get it on paper.** Print it, write it, whatever.
 - Pester your teachers for question banks, and make sure they are medium-sized or small.
 - Printing facilities are available at SRM.
 You can go to the finance dept (ground floor in my time) and get a ticket for how many ever pages you need.